 Cold brew tea has become a great alternative not only for those who care about their calorie and sugar intake but also for people looking for natural flavors.
 As Evy Chen, founder of Evy Tea explains, iced tea is typically made with concentrate, sugar, and flavorings, whereas cold brew tea uses the whole tea leaves and cold filtered water.
 Unlike hot water, cold water cannot ‘burn’ the leaves, therefore cold brew tea has lower acidity than regular iced tea and no calories, since it doesn’t need sugar to reduce bitterness.

-However, in order to obtain the perfect flavor, the leaves have to be steeped in cold water from 16 to 24 hours depending on the tea.
+However, whether you’re making black tea orcold brew matcha, in order to obtain the perfect flavor, the leaves have to be steeped in cold water from 16 to 24 hours depending on the tea.
 Evy Tea and other newer tea brands, are simplifying this process for us, turning cold brew tea into ready-to-drink tea that fits any busy lifestyle.
 Evy Chen also plays with herbs and spices.
 She has introduced three different flavors to the RTD tea market, including a green tea cold brew with Meyer lemon and basil, which has twice as many antioxidants than hot green tea due to its slow brewing process.

-Cold brew tea, probiotics beverages, and bitter flavors are the three trends highlighted in 2019 by Treatt, an ingredients manufacturer to the global flavor, fragrance and consumer goods markets based in the UK, US and China.
+Cold brew tea, probiotic beverages, and bitter flavors are the three trends highlighted in 2019 by Treatt, an ingredients manufacturer to the global flavor, fragrance and consumer goods markets based in the UK, US and China.
 These trends respond to consumers’ demand for options that support their mental and physical health, as well as their environmental efforts.
 People want to get as many health benefits as they can in one drink, whether they are antioxidant or energy boosting, skin detoxifying, stress relieving, or weight-loss inducing.
-It just so happens that cold brew matcha has it all if you use probiotic matcha powder in your drink!
+Matcha’s vast nutritional benefits mean thatcold brew matcha can serve all of these needs in one, delicious beverage!

-There are many options for iced matcha lovers this summer if you want to step into the cold brew trend.
-For a traditional cold brew matcha simply add 2 teaspoons of matcha powder to 8 ounces of icy cold water in a bottle, (or cup with lid) and shake hard until the powder fully dissolves.
+There are many options for cold brew matcha lovers looking to enjoy everything this trend has to offer.
+For a traditional cold brew matcha, simply add 2 teaspoons of matcha powder (we love ceremonial grade matcha!) to 8 ounces of icy cold water in a bottle, (or cup with lid) and shake hard until the powder fully dissolves.
 You can also use a blender, a shaker, or your Vitamix.
-Mixing matcha with your favorite kombucha also makes the perfect iced matcha probiotic drink.
+Mixing matcha with your favorite kombucha also makes the perfect cold brew matchaprobiotic drink!